 “If we could get RWE to a place where we feel confident that we can get accurate assessments of effectiveness from it, then we could, in some scenarios, potentially support approval of a new indication for a drug based on RWE,” concluded Franklin.

-Franklin will also be discussing her experience with RWE at the upcoming 2019 Drug Information Association (DIA) Annual Meeting, taking place June 23 to 27 in San Diego.
+Franklin had also discussed her experience with RWE at the 2019 Drug Information Association (DIA) Annual Meeting, taking place June 23 to 27 in San Diego.